-Use a fuel dispensing bottle (Traxxas Top Fueler, part #5001) to put fuel into Nitro Slash's fuel tank.
+Use the included fuel dispensing bottle (Traxxas Top Fueler, part #5001) to put fuel into the T-Maxx's fuel tank.
 To fill the fuel bottle, squeeze the air out, insert the dispenser tip into the fuel can, and release your grip on the bottle.
 As the bottle expands, fuel will be drawn into it.

-To fill your model, flip up the springloaded cap on the fuel

-tank, insert the tip of the fuel bottle, and squeeze to dispense the fuel.
+To fill your model flip up the spring-loaded cap on the fuel tank, insert the tip of the fuel bottle, and squeeze to dispense the fuel.
 Fill the tank until the fuel level reaches the base of the filler neck.
 Close the fuel tank lid, making sure it closes tightly.